fluckshop/guiding-principles/README.md

 ### Build for sustainability

-Create a sustainable, independent business, built to last and grow with its users.
+Develop a sustainable, independent business, built to last and grow with its users.

 ### Stay independent